How to Start a Bowling Alley

 A bowling alley business owner will need to obtain certain business licenses and permits.
 These permits and licenses can vary based on the state and town where the business is located.

-Licenses that may be unique to a bowling alley is a liquor license and food handling permit, as food and alcohol can provide a lot of additional revenue for a center.
+Licenses that may be unique to a bowling alley are a liquor license and food handling permit, as food and alcohol can provide a lot of additional revenue for a center.

-Some of the common local, state, and federal registrations most businesses need include a sales tax permit, Employer Identification Number, and Occupancy Permit.
+There are also general business registrations that may be needed which include a business license, sales tax permit, Employer Identification Number, and Occupancy Permit.

 Step 6: Find Financing